michaelbouphasavanh/aws-saa-learning/README.md

-# AWS SAA Learning AWS Certified Solutions Architect - Associate (SAA-C03)
+# AWS SAA Learning
-Hands-on AWS labs and notes while studying for the AWS SAA
+Hands-on AWS labs and notes while studying for the AWS Certified Solutions Architect - Associate (SAA-C03)

 This repository documents my hands-on learning while preparing for the AWS SAA